DS-160 Form: What It Is, Application, Fees and More!

 By Shorelight Team

-Last updated on August 10, 2023
+Last updated on May 29, 2025

 The DS-160 is the official student visa application form for international students.
 Learn how to fill out your F-1 visa application and which fees to expect.

 To study in the United States as an international student, you must get a visa that allows you to stay while pursuing your degree.
-You need to complete the DS-160 F-1 visa application form, also known as the official nonimmigrant visa application form, before being interviewed by a US consulate general in your home country and before you can be issued a visa.
+You need to complete the DS-160 F-1 visa application form, also known as the nonimmigrant visa application form, before being interviewed by a US consulate general in your home country and before you can be issued a visa.

 Enrollment